 Usually used Cochlear implants In people with cochlear damage but still having a healthy auditory nerve.

-where you work Cochlear implants To bypass the damaged areas of the inner ear and repair them.
+where you work Cochlear implants To bypass and repair the damaged areas of the inner ear.

 Where a group of electrodes is used to stimulate the auditory nerve directly, the auditory nerve transmits the impulses resulting from the implant to the brain, and in turn the brain interprets the incoming signals as sound.